bglarkin/tallgrass_restoration_legacies/microbial_communities.md

 data which Ylva Lekberg did.

-This presents basic visualizations of community differences among sites/regions based on ITS data.
+This presents basic visualizations of community differences among sites/regions based on ITS and 18S data.

-One goal here is to see whether choosing OTU or SV clusters presents qualitatively different outcomes in ordinations.
-We will choose one (OTUs) if they start to look similar, as they have so far.
+During data processing, not all samples were retained.
+Some had failed to amplify and others had very few sequences, leading to the potential for a loss of information during rarefication.
+With the loss of some samples, all fields were resampled to the same lower number of samples.

-Species distance matrices are resampled to the minimum number which successfully amplified per field.
-This was done to equalize sampling effort and remove the few samples with very few sequences.
+This was done to equalize sampling effort (from a statistical perspective).
 This procedure can easily be undone in the [process_data script](process_data.md)

 # Packages and libraries